allysonvasquez/nvidia-pipecat-notebooks/README.md

 - Deployment-ready agents with speech and memory

 ## Who This Is For
-Targeted at master's-level students and developers exploring agent pipelines and interactive avatars.
+Targeted at grad-level students and developers exploring agentic pipelines and e2e interactive avatars.

 ## Teaching Kit Structure
 | Module | Topic                                      | Outcome                                                      |